coala-info/coala-info.github.io/use-cases/rnaseq-analysis.md

 1. **Natural Language Interface**: End-to-end analysis from data download to visualization accessible through simple queries
 3. **Automatic Tool Chaining**: Results from one step are automatically used in subsequent steps
 3. **Reproducible Analysis**: All tools run in containerized environments with specified versions
 4. **Human-in-the-Loop Analysis**: Users maintain full control throughout the analysis process.
-You can adjust p-value cutoffs for significance thresholds, specify pathways of interest for focused analysis, modify sample groupings, select different pathway collections based on biological context, and generate custom visualizations for specific pathways—all through natural language interaction without modifying code
+Through natural language interaction without modifying code, you can adjust p-value cutoffs for significance thresholds, specify pathways of interest for focused analysis, modify sample groupings, select different pathway collections based on biological context, and generate custom visualizations for specific pathways

 ## Setup